zacharyelston/rrmcpy/docs/archive/refactoring_plan.md

 ## Design Philosophy

-Following the "Fighting Complexity" philosophy, this refactoring aims to:
+Following the "Clarity Over Complexity ("Built for Clarity")" philosophy, this refactoring aims to:

 1. **Simplify the code structure** by breaking the monolithic `server.py` into specialized modules
 2. **Encapsulate complexity** through clear separation of concerns